 When this study was conducted (between June 2008 and October 2011), gastric banding was the second most common weight loss procedure in the United States.
-In today’s world, laparoscopic sleeve gastrectomy (gastric sleeve) is more popular and is proving to have better results.
+In today’s world, laparoscopic sleeve gastrectomy (gastric sleeve) is more popular and has better results.

-These patients also talked about their quality of life, how often they emotionally eat and how often they experience uncontrollable eating.
-Information about the patient’s demographics, diseases related to obesity and BMI were taken from the patient’s medical records.
+During these one-hour telephone interviews, these patients also talked about their quality of life, how often they emotionally eat and how often they experience uncontrollable eating.
+Information about the patient’s demographics, diseases related to obesity, and BMI was also taken from the patient’s medical records.

-Ultimately, it is important that patients take a time to talk to surgeons about their weight loss goals, any concerns, their quality of life and their challenges when losing weight.
-All of this information will better help a doctor guide the patient to choosing a weight loss procedure that works best for them.
+Ultimately, it is essential that patients take the time to talk to surgeons about their weight loss goals, their quality of life, any concerns, and their challenges when losing weight.
+This information will better help a doctor guide the patient in choosing a weight loss procedure that works best for them.